victor-malheiro/sql_portfolio_project/README.md

 ````

 ### Optimization Suggestions
-If the tables grows significantly in size, it is beneficial to optimize the table for efficient query execution considering the following suggestions
+<div align="justify">If the tables grows significantly in size, it is beneficial to optimize the table for efficient query execution considering the following suggestions</div></br>

 #### Indexing
-Ensures that a certain table is properly indexed to improve performance when grouping and filtering the data.
-In this case, creating indexes on the location and date columns can significantly enhance query execution speed.
+<div align="justify">Ensures that a certain table is properly indexed to improve performance when grouping and filtering the data.
+In this case, creating indexes on the location and date columns can significantly enhance query execution speed.</div></br>

 I used following SQL statements to create the necessary indexes:

 ````
 CREATE INDEX index1 ON CovidDeaths (location)
 CREATE INDEX index2 ON CovidDeaths (date)
 ````

-In case i need to frequently filter scores for a specific location within a date range, as we did for Portugal previously, i can create a multi-column index on (location, date) to further improve performance when filtering data based on both columns.
+<div align="justify">In case i need to frequently filter scores for a specific location within a date range, as we did for Portugal previously, i can create a multi-column index on (location, date) to further improve performance when filtering data based on both columns.</div></br>

 To create the multi-column index, i used the following SQL statement:

 ````
 CREATE INDEX index3 ON CovidDeaths (location, date)
 ````

 #### Partitioning
-Partitioning a table by an appropriate column can also enhance query performance, such as the date, can provide more efficient querying by scanning only relevant partitions.
+<div align="justify">Partitioning a table by an appropriate column can also enhance query performance, such as the date, can provide more efficient querying by scanning only relevant partitions.
 For example, i can partition the CovidDeaths table by month, using the date column as the partition key.
-Bellow is an example of creating partitioned tables to separate the data of June of 2020.
+Bellow is an example of creating partitioned tables to separate the data of June of 2020.</div></br>

 ````
 -Partition on table CovidDeaths
 USE CovidDeaths